ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Verify State**

-Verification of the joint state on the IVSM is a critical operation to validate the correctness of any joint state changes before these changes are finalized on the IVSM.
+Verification of the joint state on an IVSM is a critical operation to validate the correctness of any joint state changes before these changes are finalized on an IVSM.
 From an audit point of view, the verification of joint state changes is critical, especially for regulatory compliance of business-sensitive operations.

-**[R180]** Any authorized BPI Subject on an IVSM MUST be able to verify the joint state on an IVSM.
+**[R180]** Any authorized BPI Subject on an IVSM MUST be able to verify the joint state on said IVSM.

-**[R181]** The proof of correctness of any joint state on the IVSM MUST be verifiable on the IVSM by an authorized BPI Subject.
+**[R181]** The proof of correctness of any joint state on an IVSM MUST be verifiable on said IVSM by an authorized BPI Subject.

-**[R182]** The proof of correctness of the initial joint state after the "Commit State" operation is completed on the IVSM MUST be publicly verifiable on the chosen CCSM of the IVSM.
+**[R182]** The proof of correctness of the initial joint state after the "Commit State" operation is completed on an IVSM MUST be publicly verifiable on the chosen CCSM of said IVSM.

-**[R183]** The proof of correctness of the final joint state after the "Finalize State" operation is completed on the IVSM MUST be publicly verifiable on the chosen CCSM of the IVSM.
+**[R183]** The proof of correctness of the final joint state after the "Finalize State" operation is completed on an IVSM MUST be publicly verifiable on the chosen CCSM of said IVSM.

 Initial and final state commitments must be anchored on the CCSM to ensure that the committed or finalized state cannot be utilized in fraudulent transactions on a BPI on the anchoring CCSM.
 Note, that this last statement holds only for the CCSM utilized by the IVSM.
 Any other CCSMs and BPIs operating on them are typically not aware of any state commitment by BPIs on other CCSMs.

 **[R184]** The "Verify State" Operation MUST have the following properties:
-* The unique identifier of the IVSM
+* The unique identifier of the target IVSM
 * The unique identifier of the invoking BPI Subject
 * The cryptographic proof of correctness of the last joint state
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject